ronakupadhyaya/Horizons-week-07/day3/hohoho.md

   plugin
 - Share your location with other people via GPS, and view their location on a map
-- Send and receive photos

 ## Instructions

 Yesterday you learned to build a basic mobile app using the same technologies you've been learning all summer.
-Today, we're going to make this app even more awesome by taking advantage of the full power of mobile to add awesome features such as maps and photos.
+Today, we're going to make this app even more awesome by taking advantage of the full power of mobile to add awesome features such as maps and gestures.

 Continue using your code from yesterday, and continue to use the same backend
 endpoint: `https://hohoho-backend.herokuapp.com`.
 Follow along below to add some